nyxnor/onionjuggler/README.md

 * **not censorship resistant** - dns attacks as well as many other still occurs
 * **not descentralized** - you can not purely peer to peer (running your own internet, connecting directly to the wanted host)

-Onion Routing tries to solve most of these problems but it is still centralized by the [Directory Authorities](https://metrics.torproject.org/rs.html#search/flag:authority), and referencing [Matt Traudt's blog post](https://matt.traudt.xyz/posts/Debunking:_OSINT_Analysis_of_the_TOR_Foundation/#index4h2): replacing it for something more distributed is [not a trivial task](https://www.freehaven.net/anonbib/#wpes09-dht-attack) (Free Haven selected papers).
+Onion Routing tries to solve most of these problems but it is still centralized by the [Directory Authorities](https://metrics.torproject.org/rs.html#search/flag:authority), and referencing [Matt Traudt's blog post](https://matt.traudt.xyz/posts/Debunking:_OSINT_Analysis_of_the_TOR_Foundation/#index4h2): replacing it for something more distributed is [not a trivial task](https://www.freehaven.net/anonbib/#wpes09-dht-attack).

-On the Tor echosystem, from [TPO metrics](https://metrics.torproject.org/), comparing only Free and Open Source Operating Systems, `Linux` dominates[on relays by platform](https://metrics.torproject.org/platforms.html)and [Tor Browser downloads by platform](https://metrics.torproject.org/webstats-tb-platform.html) over BSD.
+On the Tor echosystem, from [TPO metrics](https://metrics.torproject.org/), comparing only Free and Open Source Operating Systems, `Linux` dominates [on relays by platform](https://metrics.torproject.org/platforms.html) and [Tor Browser downloads by platform](https://metrics.torproject.org/webstats-tb-platform.html) over BSD.
 Data regarding which operating system the onion service operator can not be easily acquired for obvious reasons.

 That was on the network level, but know on the user system, even if one chooses a Free and Open Source Operating System, GNU/Linux dominates a big share over *BSD, having a huge impact on the main software used for the kernel (Linux), shell (bash), service manager (systemd).